oselin/vmc_project/README.md

 ## Difference between Plotter and Plotter2
 The designed node publishes two types of data
-1 - velocity commands to the robot
+1) velocity commands to the robot
-2 - manipulated data, or VF histograms + occupancy map
+2) manipulated data, or VF histograms + occupancy map

 Since the latter is a very big message (almost 5000 float32 values), to increase the perfomances the following workaround has been designed.

-`plotter.py` builds the graphs basing on the complex and heavy message
+`plotter.py`: builds the graphs basing on the complex and heavy message

-`plotter2.py` reads LiDAR values directly from the `/scan ` topic and performes the same data manipulation steps as racer.py, to avoid a useless publishing on a custom topic
+`plotter2.py`: reads LiDAR values directly from `/scan ` topic and performs the same data manipulation steps as in racer.py.
+That is to avoid a useless publishing on a custom topic

 ## Known issues in the software